Opentrons/opentrons/api/docs/v2/new_pipette.rst

 You can change each attribute without affecting the others.

 ..
 From original, uses OT-2.
 No Flex flow rate info.
+Working on that.

 .. code-block:: python

     def run(protocol: protocol_api.ProtocolContext):